Professional practice of behavior analysis

 The professional practice of behavior analysis is a domain of behavior analysis, the others being radical behaviorism, experimental analysis of behavior and applied behavior analysis.
 The practice of behavior analysis is the delivery of interventions to consumers that are guided by the principles of radical behaviorism and the research of both experimental and applied behavior analysis.
 Professional practice seeks to change specific behavior through the implementation of these principles.
 In many states, practicing behavior analysts hold a license, certificate, or registration.
 In other states, there are no laws governing their practice and, as such, the practice may be prohibited as falling under the practice definition of other mental health professionals.
 This is rapidly changing as behavior analysts are becoming more and more common.

 The professional practice of behavior analysis is a hybrid discipline with specific influences coming from counseling, psychology, education, special education, communication disorders, physical therapy and criminal justice.
 As a discipline it has its own conferences, organizations, certification processes, and awards.

 Defining the scope of practice

 The Behavior Analysis Certification Board (BACB) defines behavior analysis as:

 Behavior analysis is based on the principles of operant and respondent conditioning.
-Applied behavior analysis (ABA) include the use of behavior management, behavioral engineering and behavior therapy.
+Applied behavior analysis (ABA) includes the use of behavior management, behavioral engineering and behavior therapy.

 Currently in the U.S. some behavior analysts at the masters level are licensed; others work with an international certification where licenses are unavailable, although this may not be allowed in some states or jurisdictions.
-At the doctoral level many are licensed as psychologists with Diplomate status in behavioral psychology or licensed as licensed behavior analysts.
+At the doctoral level many are licensed as psychologists with diplomate status in behavioral psychology or licensed as licensed behavior analysts.
 Diplomate status alone, however, does not allow one to practice in every state and each state's regulatory statute must be reviewed for the appropriateness and legality of practice.